simonom/PyCHAM/README.md

 **Chemical Scheme .xml file**

-An example is given in the inputs folder, called 'Examples_Run_xml.xml'.
+An example is given in the inputs folder (of the Github repository), called 'Examples_Run_xml.xml'.
 It has a two line header, the first states that the mechanism is beginning (`<mechanism>`) and the second states that the species definition is beginning (`<species_defs>`).
 The end of the species list must be marked (`</species_defs>`) and finally, the end of the mechanism must be marked (`</mechanism>`).

 Beneath this, every species included in the reactions of the chemical scheme must have its SMILES string given.

 **Model Variables .txt File**

-An example is provided in the inputs folder, called 'Example_Run_inputs.txt' , this must include the values for the following variables separated by a return (so one line per variable):
+An example is provided in the inputs folder (of the Github repository), called 'Example_Run_inputs.txt' , this must include the values for the following variables separated by a return (so one line per variable):

 Res_file_name = Name of folder to save results to